FabricMC/fabric-docs/develop/items/custom-shields.md

 ## Creating the Special Renderer {#special-renderer}

-As shields are more complicated than a standard item model, we'll be using a special renderer to render the shield rather than the normal item model.
+We'll be using a special renderer to render the shield, rather than the normal item model.

-First, we'll create a model layer location that points to where the shield model is.
+First, we'll create a model layer location that points to where the shield model is:

 <<< @/reference/latest/src/client/java/com/example/docs/item/shield/GuiditeShieldLayers.java#layer

-Then, register the layer in your client initializer.
+Then, register the layer in your client initializer:

 <<< @/reference/latest/src/client/java/com/example/docs/ExampleModClient.java#shield_layer

 Then, we'll create a special renderer for the item.
 This one is based off of the vanilla [`ShieldSpecialRenderer`](https://mcsrc.dev/1/26.2/net/minecraft/client/renderer/special/ShieldSpecialRenderer), with changes made to allow it to take in custom sprites from the client item.
 We'll provide those sprites to the renderer in the next section.

 The renderer is complicated, so we'll break it down.

 ### Constructor {#constructor}